Josh Harris (businessman): Private equity and finance

-Harris is on the board of trustees of Mount Sinai Health System, Wharton, and Harvard Business School, and serves on the Council on Foreign Relations think tank.
+Harris is on the board of trustees of Mount Sinai Health System, Wharton, and Harvard Business School, and is a member of the Council on Foreign Relations think tank.
 He previously served on the Investor Advisory Committee on Financial Markets for the New York Federal Reserve, as vice president and treasurer of the Allen-Stevenson School, and on the board of the United States Olympic Committee.
 His family office, HRS Management, was the largest investor in the American political newspaper The Hill before selling to Nexstar Media Group in August 2021.
 In 2022, Harris invested million in the Philadelphia-based real estate company Mosaic Development Partners and formed a joint venture with Canvas Property Group through HMS Management with the intention to buy over billion worth of properties.
-In 2023 he and investors Mark Penn, James Tisch, and Thomas Peterffy contributed to a million startup fund for The Messenger, an American news website that went defunct a year later.
+He and investors Mark Penn, James Tisch, and Thomas Peterffy contributed to a million startup fund in 2023 for The Messenger, an American news website that went defunct a year later.